Dog-Friendly Countryside Gîte in Normandy – Enclosed Garden & Quiet Walks

 Travelling with dogs encourages a different pace.

 Rather than hopping between places, dog owners tend to choose a base that works properly and then settle into it.
 Days fall into a rhythm of walks, meals, rest and repeat.
-The dog relaxes.
-The humans relax.
-Nobody is constantly packing up and moving on.

-When a place offers space, privacy, easy walks and an environment that feels safe rather than restrictive, staying longer stops feeling like a decision and starts feeling like the obvious choice 🐾😌
+When a place offers space, privacy, easy walks and an environment that feels safe rather than restrictive, staying longer stops feeling like a decision and starts feeling like the obvious choice.

 Animal Lovers, Through and Through